-At the top, there is a Jump to the post button, which synchronizes the list of tasks in the navigator and in the forum message feeds, setting them to the position where the message that is being edited is displayed.
+At the top, there is the Jump to the post button, which synchronizes the list of tasks in the Navigator and in the Forum message feeds, setting them to the position where the message that is being edited is displayed.

 There is a Visible for clients switch at the bottom of the window, which makes it possible to set which messages will be visible to your company’s clients — in case they don’t need to see all the working correspondence for the project but may be interested only in certain key messages.

 There is also a drop-down list at the bottom, which makes it possible to switch the status of the task when sending a message to the Forum.